mzgoddard/hard-source-webpack-plugin/README.md

 ### `environmentHash`

-When loaders, plugins, other build time scripts, or other dynamic dependencies change, `hard-source` needs to replace the cache to make sure the otuput is correct.
+When loaders, plugins, other build time scripts, or other dynamic dependencies change, `hard-source` needs to replace the cache to make sure the output is correct.
 The `environmentHash` is used to determine this.
 If the hash is different than a previous build, a fresh cache will be used.

 The default object